Lorraine Hansberry – Playwright, Civil Rights Activist

 (Also, see the first chapter of my new book Croton Point Park: Westchester’s Jewel on the Hudson)

 But I’m not going to go back to the Precambrian epoch.
 I mean, I could tell of gneiss and schist and Ossining marble, of ancient continental plates, ever shifting and buckling up mountain ranges.
-Of Pangaea and volcanoes and ice sheets . . . but already, I feel my attention begin to wane.
+Of Pangaea and volcanoes and ice sheets . . . but already, I feel your attention begin to wane.

 No, I have to admit that my interests lie in people – how they lived, what they ate, what they wore, what they did.
 How different yet similar we are.
 And, of course, how we got to where we are today.